• azerbaijan.travel

 Information source

-• Social Media (Instagram, YouTube, Naver Blog, KakaoTalk Channels)
+• Social media: Instagram, YouTube, Naver Blog, Naver (local and main search engine), KakaoTalk Channels

 Planning and travel decision period